Air DJ

 Creativity is the real leverage with Claude Code.

 The agent is a strong executor but a mediocre inventor.
 It happily builds whatever you describe, so the value is in deciding what to build.
-Claude did the typing.
-The framing was mine.
+Claude did the coding.
+The framing, the building, and the execution were mine.

 Bridge existing tools, do not replace them.